University and External Funding Opportunities

 Banner & Witcoff is proud to offer the Donald W. Banner Diversity Scholarship for law students.
 This scholarship is part of Banner & Witcoff’s commitment to fostering the development of intellectual property lawyers from diverse backgrounds.
 Law students who meet the selection criteria and have entered into a JD program at an ABA-accredited law school in the United States are eligible to apply for the scholarship.
 Recipients of the Donald W. Banner Diversity Scholarship will receive $5,000 payable for the fall semester of their second or third year of law school.

-For more information and to apply please visit https://www.theexpertinstitute.com/writing-contest/.
+For more information and/or to apply please visit: https://www.edumed.org/financial-aid/student-veteran-scholarships-resources/.

 The Foundation of the Federal Bar Association is pleased to announce that it is accepting applications for the Robert A. McNew Law Student Scholarship.
 This new scholarship promotes the practice of federal law by awarding a scholarship of $5,000 to a law student attending an ABA accredited law school.
 The scholarship is named in honor of the Foundation of the Federal Bar Association past president and founder of the Fellows program, Robert A. McNew.
 The scholarship is awarded to a current law student who is a Federal Bar Association law student associate member in good standing.
 Applicants must submit an application, a personal essay, transcript, and two letters of recommendation.
 The deadline to submit the scholarship application and the required documentation to the Foundation of the Federal Bar Association is Nov.
 30.

 For more information please visit the Federal Bar Association website.